MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 ## Making data entry faster using Quick Entry

-After you enter data in one field, you can press Enter to go to the next field in sequence, and then start entering data again.
+After you enter data in one field, you can press Enter to go to the next field in sequence, enter data, press .
 However, there might be some fields that you typically want to skip when entering data.
 For example, when creating sales orders, perhaps you rarely set the **Example** field.
-This is where the quick entry feature comes in handy.
+This is where the Quick Entry feature comes in handy.

 ### How it works